lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 *   Start URLs, an optionally, additional permission URLs.
 *   Crawl rules.

+If extracting metadata from the preserved content into the LOCKSS metadata database is desired, the plugin will also need:

+*   Metadata extraction elements, including an article iterator.

 If the preserved content contains variable or personalized HTML Web pages, it will likely need:

 *   HTML filters

-If extracting metadata from the preserved content into the LOCKSS metadata database is desired, the plugin will likely also need:

-*   Metadata extraction elements, including an article iterator.

-All other components are optional.
-Their use arises from either a preservation obstacle or a need specific to the preservation target.
+Use of other components is situation-dependent, varying in need based on characteristics and behavior of the preservation target.
 This manual gives some guidance about when certain components are needed and to what purpose.

-### Plugins in the Classic LOCKSS System and in the Rearchitected LOCKSS System
+### Plugin Compatibility Between the Classic LOCKSS System and the Rearchitected LOCKSS System

 Conceptually, LOCKSS plugins are the same in the classic LOCKSS system (LOCKSS 1.x) and in the rearchitected LOCKSS system (LOCKSS 2.x), although future features will only be developed for the rearchitected LOCKSS system without being backported to the classic LOCKSS system.